 You might like...

-Tiarella has matt leaves similar in shape to those of heuchera, except that, unlike heuchera, they are evergreen.
-They are often spotted or patterned with mahogany blotches and, in autumn, take on bronze-red tints.
-In late spring and early summer, short upright spikes of foamy flowers are held just above the foliage.
-Plants look best grown as ground cover in shady wild and woodland gardens, or in shady borders planted with hardy ferns and hostas.
-They tolerate deep shade and prefers moist but well-drained soil.
-The Royal Horticultural Society has given it its prestigious Award of Garden Merit in recognition of its outstanding excellence.
+Tiarella cordifolia has heuchera-like leaves, which are often spotted or patterned with mahogany blotches and develop a rich red hue in autumn.
+In late spring and early summer, short upright spikes of foamy flowers are borne just above the foliage.
+It looks best grown as ground cover in shady wild and woodland gardens, or in shady borders planted with hostas and hardy ferns.

 Plant type: Hardy perennial